ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 ## Upgrading eZ Publish Platform 5.4.x (Enterprise-) / 2014.11 (Community-edition) to eZ Platform v1.11 or higher

-!!! caution "Things to be aware when planning a migration"
+!!! caution "Things to be aware of when planning a migration"

-    1. While these instructions below are fully supported, we are aware that the community/partners/customers are coming from a wide range of different versions of eZ Publish, some with issues that does not surface before attempting to do an migration.
-So we and the community are activly gathering feedback on slack and/or support channels for Enterprise customers to gradually improve the migration scripts and instructions.
-So reach out before you start so others that have done this before you can support you.
+    1. While the instructions below are fully supported, we are aware that the community, partners and customers come from a wide range of different versions of eZ Publish, some with issues that do not surface before attempting a migration.
+That's why we and the community are actively gathering feedback on Slack and/or support channels for Enterprise customers to gradually improve the migration scripts and instructions.
+Reach out before you start so others who have done this before you can support you.

-    2. As of eZ Platform v1.11 Legacy Bridge is an supported option for 1.x and future 2.x series, this means you can plan for a more gradually migration if you want, just like you could on eZ Publish Platform 5.x, with a more feature rich version of eZ Platform and with 2.x also more recent version of Symfony.
-This is a great option for those that want latests features and are comfortable with more frequent releases.
+    1. As of eZ Platform v1.11, Legacy Bridge is a supported option for 1.x and future 2.x series.
+This means you can plan for a more gradual migration if you want, just like you could on eZ Publish Platform 5.x, with a more feature-rich version of eZ Platform and (with 2.x) also more recent version of Symfony.
+This is a great option for those who want the latest features and are comfortable with more frequent releases.

-    3. Additionally there are some other topics to be aware for the code migration from eZ Publish to eZ Platform:
+    1. Additionally there are some other topics to be aware of for the code migration from eZ Publish to eZ Platform:

-    - [Field Types reference](../guide/field_type_reference.md) for overview of Field Types that exists and not on eZ Platform
+        - [Field Types reference](../guide/field_type_reference.md) for overview of Field Types that do and don't exist in eZ Platform
         - eZ Platform RichText Field Type capabilities, currently not covering [Custom Tags](https://jira.ez.no/browse/EZP-25357)
-    - Symfony 2.8, this is also the case on later 5.4.x versions, but not the first once including 2014.11
+        - Symfony 2.8, this is also the case on later 5.4.x versions, but not the first ones including 2014.11
-    - API changes, while we have a strict Backwards Compatibility focus, some deprecated API features where removed, some changes where done to internal parts of the system.
+        - API changes.
+While we have a strict backwards compatibility focus, some deprecated API features were removed and some changes where done to internal parts of the system.
 See [ezpublish-kernel:doc/bc/changes-6.0.md](https://github.com/ezsystems/ezpublish-kernel/blob/v6.7.0/doc/bc/changes-6.0.md)

 !!! note